Sustain / Real Bread Campaign / About / Marketing and labelling

 On 2nd April 2009, the Real Bread Campaign and the Real Food Festival sent the following open letter to the Federation of Bakers and its member companies (Premier Foods, Allied Bakeries, Warburtons, Frank Roberts & Sons, Fine Lady Bakeries, Delifrance (UK), WD Irwin & Sons and William Jackson & Son), which collectively produce around 80% of the loaves we buy in the UK.

-As far as we're aware, only three of the eight members of the Federation made any sort of response to our to our repeated questioning by letter and email.
+Only three of the eight members of the Federation made any sort of response to our to our repeated questioning by letter and email.
 The Federation also made a statement, which remained the main item on the homepage of its website for around nine months.

 Statement on behalf of the Federation of Bakers by Gordon Polson, director in response to the Real Bread Campaign’s claims about bread containing animal products/enzymes.